KimKaiv/starter-hugo-research-group/content/post/SCOR-funding/index.md

 Participants in CRUCIAL's markets do not have to pay to take part but are compensated based on the contributions they make to the accuracy of the collective forecasts.
-While participants might base their predictions on diƯerent types of models — including AI as well as more traditional climate models — a prediction market can aggregate all these views into a single collective forecast.
+While participants might base their predictions on different types of models — including AI as well as more traditional climate models — a prediction market can aggregate all these views into a single collective forecast.
 Such markets could provide a new performance-based way to fund climate forecasting research and provide forecasts of global temperatures, greenhouse gas concentrations, sealevel rise, hurricane activity and other climate-related risks.